ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 Create karaoke files for all songs in a *folder tree* that do not have them, as long as their lyric file has been previously approved.
 This is intended so one can spend 100% of time aligning/approving lyrics (i.e. with ```get-lyrics-for-playlist.bat```), then go to bed and run this to generate everything that has pre-approved lyrics, saving the karaoke generation for another time (like when you are asleep).

 ### [create-SRT-without-lyrics-or-voice-detection-for-an-entire-folder-tree.bat](../BAT-and-UTIL-files-1/create-SRT-without-lyrics-or-voice-detection-for-an-entire-folder-tree.bat)

-Create karaoke files for all songs in a *folder tree* without using lyric files or voice detection (VAD).
-This is useful for folders of sound clips and small samples, where you just want to get a lot done with very little scrutiny.
+Rarely used, but: Creates karaoke files for all songs in a *folder tree* without using lyric files or voice detection (VAD).
+This is useful for folders of sound clips and small samples, where you just want to get a lot done without the extra overhead of lyrics and without the extra time delay of loading the VAD model.

 ____________________________________________________________________________________________________________

-# Audit The Karaoke Files / Find Music That Needs Karaoke
+# Audit The Karaoke/Lyric Files / Finding Music That Needs Karaoke/Lyrics

 ### [review-subtitles / review-all-SRTs / review-SRTs.bat / review-LRCs.bat](../BAT-and-UTIL-files-1/review-subtitles.bat)